gjr80/weewx-gw1000/readme.txt

 driver (installed as either a WeeWX driver or a WeeWX service) simply install the Ecowitt Gateway driver version you wish to upgrade to as per the Installation Instructions above.

-Downgrade Instructions

-To downgrade to an earlier release first uninstall the currently installed Ecowitt Gateway driver (or GW1000 driver) and then install the desired release as per the Installation Instructions above.

-Note: Care should be taken when downgrading to an earlier release as subsequent
-      releases may have entailed enduring changes; for example database schema changes, that are not undone by simply uninstalling the GW1000 driver.

 Support